3DPrintings

 2. Less Expenses, More Precision

-3D printing can greatly reduce construction costs by minimising both material waste and labour expenses.
+It can greatly reduce construction costs by minimising both material waste and labour expenses.
 This technology’s precision ensures that only the exact amount of material needed is used, which helps lower the overall budget.

 3. Unlimited Room for Creativity

-3D printing technology is bringing a lot of opportunities for architects and designers.
+This technology is bringing a lot of opportunities for architects and designers.
 It allows them to explore complex and unconventional concepts that are almost impossible to achieve with conventional methods.

 4. Waste Reduction and Eco-friendly